fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 ## Week 16: May  3--7
 - Your op-eds are DUE ON FRIDAY (feel free to post before then).
+Op-eds should be posted as a SEPARATE PAGE on your blog, like the other special assignments we've had.
+Thank you!
 - Think about your [final course reflections](final-reflections) due the end of finals week!